Documentation/Introduction/Getting Started

 });

-Use the useFlow hook to connect any component to the state.
+Use the useFlow hook to connect any component to your state.
+No providers or context wrappers are needed.

 import { useFlow } from "fractostate";